 More.
 Than.
 Due.

-Or, maybe my family has a plan to send me straight to the nuthouse.
+Or, maybe they have crafted a plan to send me straight to the nuthouse.

 As long as my padded cell has WiFi, I do not care.

 This is how I imagine it went down…So, kids, Mom is trying to write, huh?
 Well, good for her.
 I’m glad she has a hobby.
 We should probably take her “seriously,” just in case this is her time of the month.
 We all remember what happened when she said she wanted to be a professional bedazzler and we made fun of her.
 Don’t want a repeat of that.